Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 First step, of course, is to figure out how to calculate swap amounts.
 And, again, let's pick and hardcode some amount of USDC we're going to trade in for ETH.
 Let it be 42!
 We're going to buy ETH for 42 USDC.

 After deciding how many tokens we want to sell, we need to calculate how many tokens we'll get in exchange.
-There are multiple ways of doing this.
-In Uniswap V2, we would've used current pool reserves, but in Uniswap V3 we have $L$ and
-$\sqrt{P}$ and we know the fact that, when swapping within a price range, only $\sqrt{P}$ changes and $L$ remains unchanged.
+In Uniswap V2, we would've used current pool reserves, but in Uniswap V3 we have $L$ and $\sqrt{P}$ and we know the fact that, when swapping within a price range, only $\sqrt{P}$ changes and $L$ remains unchanged (Uniswap V3 acts exactly as V2 when swapping is done only within one price range).
 We also know that:
 $$L = \frac{\Delta y}{\Delta \sqrt{P}}$$

 And... we know $\Delta y$!
 This is the 42 USDC we're going to trade in!
 Thus, we can find how selling 42 USDC will affect